1. FC Saarbrücken: Return to German football and entry to the Bundesliga

 Saarbrücken finished 16th in 2005–06 and were relegated to the Regionalliga Süd (III).
 Another poor showing in 2006–07 saw the club in 15th and relegated again, this time to the fourth division Oberliga Südwest, where they narrowly missed out on Regionalliga promotion in 2007–08.
-However, they finished as the champions of the Oberliga Südwest in the 2008–09 season and promoted to the Regionalliga West.
+However, they finished as the champions of the Oberliga Südwest in the 2008–09 season and were promoted to the Regionalliga West.
 In May 2010, they finished champions of the Regionalliga West season and were promoted to the 3.
-Liga, their second consecutive promotions.
-They started slowly, but finished in sixth place having won the last nine matches of the 2010–11 season, and remained at this level until 2013–14, when a disastrous season saw then finish bottom of the table, having used 36 players and four managers.
+Liga, their second consecutive promotion.
+They started slowly, but finished in sixth place having won the last nine matches of the 2010–11 season, and remained at this level until 2013–14, when a poor season saw then finish bottom of the table, having used 36 players and four managers.

 Back in the Regionalliga, Saarbrücken came second in 2014–15 and qualified for the promotion round to the 3.
 Liga, where they missed out on promotion to the Würzburger Kickers.
 They won the Regionalliga Südwest by 11 points in 2017–18 but were again defeated in the promotion play-off, this time by 1860 Munich.

 On 3 March 2020, they became the first team from the fourth tier in the history of the DFB-Pokal to reach the semi-final, after beating Fortuna Düsseldorf in the quarter-final.
+On 1 November 2023, Saarbrücken (as a 3.
+Liga side) achieved a 2–1 win against FC Bayern Munich to advance to the round of 16 in the 2023–24 DFB-Pokal.
+At this stage they met Eintracht Frankfurt, another of the most well-established teams in the Bundesliga.
+They won 2–0 against them, moving through to the quarterfinals.
+They went on to beat another Bundesliga side Borussia Mönchengladbach 2–1 to advance to the semi-finals for the 5th time in club history.
+They met the 2.
+Bundesliga side 1.
+FC Kaiserslautern in the semi-finals of the DFB-Pokal, losing at home 0–2.